ddemidov/amgcl/docs/Nullspace.rst

 Using near null-space vectors may greately improve the quality of the aggregation AMG preconditioner.
-For the elasticity or structural problems the near-null space vectors may computed as rigid body modes from the coordinates of the discretization grid nodes.
-In this tutorial we will use the system obtained by discretization of a 3D elasticity problem modeling a connecting
+For the elasticity or structural problems the near-null space vectors may be computed as rigid body modes from the coordinates of the discretization grid nodes.
+In this tutorial we will use the system obtained by discretization of a 3D elasticity problem modeling a connecting rod:
-rod:

 .. figure:: ../tutorial/5.Nullspace/displacements.png
    :width: 90%